raygj/vault-content/cluster-bootstrap/kubernetes/vault-k8s-injector-walkthrough.md

 **notes**
 - `shareProcessNamespace` [cross-NS support, see docs](https://kubernetes.io/docs/tasks/configure-pod-container/share-process-namespace/) can be used to inject secrets across NS or to attach a troubleshooting container
 - `serviceAccountName` as defined in step 0 of the Kubernetes > Service Account section above
-- `VAULT_ADDR` is a K8S service director/gw/loadbalancer that is accessible from containers in the target pod
+- `VAULT_ADDR` is a K8S service director/gw/loadbalancer that is accessible from containers in the target pod; this var can be referenced in the pod, but more importantly for the Injector workflow is the use of the
 - `APP_SECRET_PATH` is a target path where secret "database-config.txt" will be written by the Vault Agent Injector; there is a corresponding annotation in the ``